-Everybody wants to dominate the market with their new brand, but only a few know the secret to standing out from the crowd and leaving a lasting impression.
+Everybody wants to dominate the market with their new brand, but only a few know the secret to standing out and leaving a lasting impression.
 Effective brand positioning research plays a vital role here.

 To conduct effective brand positioning research, begin by applying the divide-and-conquer rule.
 Select your target audience and divide them into groups and subgroups based on demographics, psychographics, and attachments.
 Then, analyze their needs, pain points, and perceptions.
 Identify and use the key factors influencing their purchasing decisions to shape your positioning strategy.

 How do we know this works?
-Our clients all follow this data-driven approach.
-Using 7-Eleven as an example, our research determined the need to attract millennials to the brand, which led to a 63% increase in purchase intent.
+All our clients follow this data-driven approach.
+Using 7-Eleven as an example, our research identified the need to attract millennials to the brand, resulting in a 63% increase in purchase intent.

 Why Conduct Brand Positioning Research?